-In many circumstances, once the innovative horse has galloped out (or been lured out) of the barn, it is impossible to lead it back.
+Remember, once the innovative horse has galloped out (or been lured out) of the barn, it is impossible to lead it back.
 Note also, that even your own offer to let the horse out of the barn or offer to sell the horse, sight unseen, to a potential buyer, can jeopardize patent rights.
+It is important to understanding what is necessary for protecting your idea before filing an application for patent.
+See also my articles Patentable Invention and Patent Application Elements.

 Foreign Patent Rights